-Rachel Summers, or Rachel Grey, and also known with the alias Phoenix, Marvel Girl and Prestige, is a Marvel Comics mutant superheroine who is associated with the X-Men.
+Rachel Summers, or Rachel Grey, and also known by the aliases Phoenix, Marvel Girl, Prestige, and currently Askani is a Marvel Comics mutant superheroine who is associated with the X-Men.
 She debuted in X-Men #141 (January 1981), as part of the Days of Future Past storyline.
 Her first appearance in the main Marvel Universe would come three years later in New Mutants #18.
 She was created by Chris Claremont, John Byrne, and John Romita, Jr..

 Rachel remained with the team until her parents' wedding in X-Men #30.
 Then she travelled to another far-flung remote future where the Earth was a desert world ruled by Apocalypse.
 Rachel founded the Askani in order to oppose him, and brought Scott and Jean to the future to raise Cable.